jswill88/city_explorer_api/README.md

 ## Change Log
 06-08-2020 4:17pm - Application now allows the user to enter the name of a city and get the weather and location of Lynnwood, WA.

+06-09-2020 4:00pm - Application now brings in data from locationio

 <!-- 01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource.  -->

 ## Credits and Collaborations